CyberTech403/Work-Daily-Planner/README.md

 ## Installation

-There is no installation required to use this application.
+No installation required to use this application.